danielneil/Shark/README.md

 # Shark - An Automated Trading Platform

-Shark is an open source automated trading platform derived from tools that monitor IT infrastructure.
+Shark is an open source algorithmic trading platform derived from tools that monitor IT infrastructure.

 It enables the use of programmable strategies to identify and execute upon trading opportunities.